-There is now shortage of rodents in New York.
-There are tiny, soft little hamsters, adorable gerbils, perky-eared chinchillas, pesky gophers, prickly porcupines, and even flat-tailed beavers.
+There is no shortage of rodents in New York.
+These are no tiny, soft little hamsters, adorable gerbils, perky-eared chinchillas, pesky gophers, prickly porcupines, and even flat-tailed beavers.
 But those aren't the rodents we are going to be focusing on in this article.
 The rodents we are concerned about here are the common ones that get into homes and businesses and cause all sorts of problems.
 These rodents are deer mice, house mice, Norway rats, roof rats, and squirrels.

-A roof rat is dark brown to black in color and slightly smaller than its cousin the Norway rat, measuring about 13 to 18 inches and weighing in at 5 to 9 ounces.
+A roof rat is a dark brown to black in color and slightly smaller than its cousin, the Norway rat, measuring about 13 to 18 inches and weighing in at 5 to 9 ounces.
 They are slender, with large, nearly hairless ears.
-These rats typically nest outside in woodpiles and debris, but often will get into attics and build their nests there.
-Once inside, they pose the same threats as mice with the spreading of urine and feces and possible parasites wherever they crawl.
+These rats typically nest outside in woodpiles and debris but often get into attics and build their nests there.
+Once inside, they pose the same threats as mice, spreading urine and feces and possible parasites wherever they crawl.
 They may spread disease either directly, by contaminating food, or by carrying in parasites that spread illness, such as fleas or ticks.

 If you are experiencing any of these rodents in or around your New York home or business, Parkway Pest Services can assist you with the most advanced rodent control, monitoring, and seclusion protocols available.
 Call now for immediate assistance.